vasilestefirta/react-native-form-builder/README.md

 npm install
 react-native run-ios
 ```
-I'm currently preparing a series of blog posts in the [DEV Community](https://dev.to) - wip.
+I'm currently preparing a series of blog posts in the [DEV Community](https://dev.to).
+Both the repo and the posts are a WIP at the moment.